m-m-adams/ChallengeServer/README.md

 The last character of all returns from the challenge server is "\n".
 Be aware of this when you're parsing out the problem

 Problem 1:
-You can solve this most easily using regex or a filter It's also possible to loop through the string and reconstruct a new 'cleaned' string
+You can solve this most easily using regex or a filter.
+It's also possible to loop through the string and reconstruct a new 'cleaned' string

 Problem 2: